iPhone Motherboard Repair

 There are a few ways that iPhone motherboards will typically fail:

 Over time, flexion of the iPhone can break the voltage line traces causing disconnects.
 When this happens, a jumper wire is used to manually reconnect the broken line.
-The problem is gradual and usually goes unnoticed.
+The problem is gradual and usually happens without you noticing.

 A cracked screen is not the only possible outcome from a dropped phone.
 If your phone suffers a severe drop or is crushed it is likely that the motherboard will also be damaged.
 Capacitors become shorted, coils become loose, and chips become smashed.

 Spontaneous Failure / Voltage Spike

 Sometimes it is unclear why the logic board failed.
 Often, a capacitor will be found shorted on power lines for seemingly no reason.